+Bring natural and cultural history, as well as art and science, up close for your students.
+All programs meet Nebraska State Standards and are aligned with Hastings Public HPS Key Concepts and Essentials for School Programs.
 These curriculum-related programs introduce students to specific Museum topics or exhibit areas.
-All include a guided tour of related Museum exhibits plus hands-on, object-based learning activities – and all are tied to Nebraska state education standards!
+All include a guided tour of related Museum exhibits plus hands-on, object-based learning activities!
 Click here to download the State Standards for School Programs [.pdf].
 Click here for theatre programs, or here for planetarium programs.

 The programs are free with paid Museum admission, although we do accept donations to help cover the cost of materials.
 Programs run approximately 45 minutes and can be adapted to meet your specific needs.
 Just ask!
 For questions or to make a reservation, contact our visitor services department at 402.461.2399 or 800.508.4629.

 Please limit two programs per visit.

 Kool-Aid Laboratory – Grades K-1

 Explore the exhibit, Kool-Aid: Discover the Dream, to learn what life was like for Edwin Perkins, inventor of Kool-Aid.
 See homes, stores, and tools of yesteryear, while discovering inventions of the time.
 Students will create their own flavor of Kool-Aid in our color laboratory!